SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 Returns the metadata of a file by ID
 Parameters:
 - file_id(id) The ID of the file to look up

+## ~files_by_ids
+Returns the metadata of a list of files by ID
+Parameters:
+- file_ids(list) The list of file ids to look up.

+## ~flag_content_for_access_check
+Marks content id for later access check and creates field hs-member-content-access
+Parameters:
+- id(id) The id of the content to check access for the logged in member

 ## ~flip
 Outputs the first and second block in specified or reverse order depending on the evaluation of the condition